brandleesee/brandleesee/DoomRetro on Ubuntu.md

 ### More

-The DoomRetro developer offers a bundled .zip file with fairly compatible [pwads](https://www.dropbox.com/s/9dr1f6nwxtq8u8o/doomretro-mappack.zip?dl=1).
+The Doom Retro developer offers a bundled .zip file with fairly compatible [pwads](https://www.dropbox.com/s/9dr1f6nwxtq8u8o/doomretro-mappack.zip?dl=1).

 ## Quit

-When quitting the game, press `y`.
-Not Capital-Y. If playing with audio on, an eerie sound will be produced confirming your command.
+When quitting the game, press `y`, not capital Y. If playing with audio on, an eerie sound will be produced confirming your command.